jjyjoy1/snakemake_pipelines/README.md

-# snakemake_pipelines project will be a collection of bioinformatics rules
+# snakemake_pipelines project will be a growing up snake, longer and longer